CU-Robotics/buff-code/System_Tests.md

    - confirm that kinematics produce good motor references and somewhat valid state estimates (Do not proceed until done)
    - similar to the steps in the critical safety test (use rosbash)
    - Determine safe limits for motors with limited motion
+   - Also need to do this while camera_calibration.py is running (to simulate autonomy input)
  - Modify standard/nodes.yaml
    - set the motor gains and limits you want
  - Use the script camera_calibration.py from sys_id to send a demo input to the controls
    - This script has never been run so some debugging might be needed
+   - not sure what it does atm but assume we need to change it to publish to gimbal_control_input [global heading of gimbal, pitch, yaw, feeder] positions (note you'll need to update the feeder's position to make the gimbal shoot, flywheels use the constant value in the input)
    - This step is complete when the system demonstrates gimbal control (ie gimbal can track pregenerated waypoints on the PC)
  - Put it all together
    - Add ballistics scripts to perception_tools and add files to install section of buffpy/data/build/ptools.yaml